MicrosoftDocs/cpp-docs/docs/intrinsics/nop.md

 ## Remarks

 The `__nop` function is equivalent to the `NOP` machine instruction.
-For more information, search for the document, "Intel Architecture Software Developer's Manual, Volume 2: Instruction Set Reference," at the [Intel Corporation](https://software.intel.com/articles/intel-sdm) site.
+For more information on x86 and x64, search for the document, "Intel Architecture Software Developer's Manual, Volume 2: Instruction Set Reference," at the [Intel Corporation](https://software.intel.com/articles/intel-sdm) site.

 ## See Also